-We chose this hike on a warm Dec. midweek day.
-We tend to hike slow and take lots of pictures, and want to go when there might be the least amount of mountain bikers sharing the trail.
+We chose this hike on a warm Dec. day.
+We tend to hike slow and take lots of pictures.
+We like to choose a location where the least amount of mountain bikers are sharing the trail.
 Finding the trailhead was a little tricky, but we finally found the entrance of Frank Street.
 The official park sign is down.

-The trail was straight up a gentle incline.
-The path was leaf-strewn and rocky.
-About 2/10 of a mile in, we came to the remains of a stone foundation.
+The trail was on a gentle incline; the path was leaf-strewn, and rocky.
+About 1/5 of a mile in, we came to the remains of a stone foundation.
 There’s a creek that runs along the left side of the White Trail.
 The remnants of a stone wall are running along the other side of the trail.
-This part of the trail felt like it had once served as part of the Ferramonte Railroad, one of the rare switchback railroads that once ran in NJ.

 You’ll come to a gravel road.
-Make a right, and a few feet along, you’ll pick up the White Trail again.
-Continue following the White Trail.
+Make a right and you’ll pick up the White Trail again.
+Continue following along the White Trail.
 At this point, you’ll see the remains of a moss-covered four-walled stone foundation.
 Others have speculated that these are the remains of either an old cistern or perhaps even part of the ruins of the Canfield Estate.

 At the intersection, follow straight across to remain on the White Trail.
 If you’re here when the underbrush isn’t overgrown, you’ll see the remains of an old blue Audi as if growing right out of the ground.
-Continue on the White Trail, and you’ll soon be surprised by a bit of rhododendron forest.
+Continue on the White Trail, and you’ll be elated to find a rhododendron forest.

-The trail becomes an easy winding dirt/leaf path.
+The trail becomes an easy winding path with dirt and leaves along your way.
 Head for the Yellow Trail at the intersection until you see the connection to the White Trail on your right.
 Make a right when you visit the industrial park.
 Follow to the left on the White Trail at the end of the industrial plaza.
 Now you’ll start having lovely views of Sunset Lake peeking through the trees.